-The SD900, which was introduced along with a few other PowerShots just before Photokina, is positioned at the top of Canon’s highly successful ELPH / IXUS range.
-It features the highest resolution available to date, which is 10 megapixels (on a 1/1.8″ CCD) a,nd was announced alongside those other PowerShots.
+The SD900, introduced along with a few other PowerShots just before Photokina, is positioned at the top of Canon’s highly successful ELPH / IXUS range.
+It features the highest resolution available to date, 10 megapixels (on a 1/1.8″ CCD), and was announced alongside those other PowerShots.
 It also has Canon’s brand-new DIGIC III processor and another first: a body made of solid titanium, which, in addition to lending an air of sophistication, allows for a camera that is both more lightweight and more resistant to wear and tear.

-To be fair, Canon’s finely-tuned user interface (which has been honed over many generations of compacts) is one of the best.
-The simple, clear FUNC menu and dedicated buttons for ISO, flash, drive, and focus mean that – for the average user – all of the commonly needed controls can be used in a quick and easy manner.
+Canon’s finely-tuned user interface (which has been honed over many generations of compacts) is one of the best.
+The simple, straightforward FUNC menu and dedicated buttons for ISO, flash, drive, and focus mean that – for the average user – all of the commonly needed controls can be used quickly and easily.
 In all honesty, this is a “point and shoot” camera, but one that has a few nifty tricks under its sleeve.
 However, it does have a few ingenious features up its sleeve.

-The pebble-smooth exterior, combined with the lack of any discernible ‘grip,’ means that it can feel a little precarious held in one hand, but is in fact perfectly usable.
+The pebble-smooth exterior, combined with the lack of any discernible ‘grip,’ means that it can feel a little precarious held in one hand but is perfectly usable.
 The SD900 weighs approximately 194 grams when it is fully loaded, which is just heavy enough to feel solid and stable in the hand.
-The placement of the shutter release and the zoom rocker makes operation with one hand simple; nevertheless, you should still ensure that the strap is wrapped around your wrist in the event that the camera escapes your grasp and begins to move in the wrong direction.
+The placement of the shutter release and the zoom rocker makes operation with one hand simple; nevertheless, you should still ensure that the strap is wrapped around your wrist if the camera escapes your grasp and begins to move in the wrong direction.

 The working range of the built-in flash on the SD900 is stated to be 0.5 meters to 5.1 meters (1.6 feet to 17 feet) at the wide end of the zoom and 0.5 meters to 3.1 meters (1.6 feet to 10 feet) at the tele end.
 This is a little on the underpowered side, but it is better than other recent ELPH models.